clearclaw/18xx_1828/README.txt

 If you make changes to this game under its Creative Commons license, to components, art-files, the rules or anything else, please also change the name of your new game to something other than "1828".

+Note that under this license a commercial service cannot be used for printing the game or any part of it.
+License is given solely for private reproduction of the game.